Drabble/TWEB-Labo2-Poll/README.md

 ### Feature 4 : Account management

-As a logged in user, a click on the username in the top left corner, displays two option: a "Sign Out" button, to log out of the application, and a "Profile" button which displays the detailed informations about the user's account.
+As a logged in user, a click on the **Username** in the top left corner, displays two option: a **Sign Out** button, to log out of the application, and a **Profile** button which displays the detailed informations about the user's account.

 ![Preview Account](images/preview_account.png)